Climate/biome: City. Independence proper has a rather harsh climate, being so far south, but member city-states vary.

 At first, Independence consisted only of the island which serves as it capital city.
 In the rumbling before the Establishing War, a significant number of Parosean refugees wanted nothing to do with the looming conflict, and so they outright abandoned the nation of Novelis.
 Their refuge was a large island off the coast of Novelis, which they believed uninhabited.

-Remarkably, they instead found the home of the felbraug, sealed beneath the island’s surface by some ancient enchantment.
-Having unintentionally broken their seal, the refugees found the felbraug to be intelligent and curious—and surprisingly welcoming.
-After some amiable negotiations, the felbraug agreed to allow the newcomers residence on the surface, as long as their homes remained undamaged beneath.
+Remarkably, they instead found the home of the rahbe, sealed beneath the island’s surface by some ancient enchantment.
+Having unintentionally broken their seal, the refugees found the rahbe to be intelligent and curious—and surprisingly welcoming.
+After some amiable negotiations, the rahbe agreed to allow the newcomers residence on the surface, as long as their homes remained undamaged beneath.

 Thus Independence was formed—but for better or worse, its role in the Establishing War was not over.
 As the nearest accessible neutral ground to Novelis, both secular and church forces began to rely on it to sustain their armies.
 Its stance of neutrality quickly pivoted to opportunism, and as the war escalated, Independence grew wealthy.
 The fracturing of the secular forces only further increased Independence’s value.